-There are three different ways to talk about our possessions in the language – “nuestras pertenencias”.
-The first way is through possessive pronouns, the second by using the preposition DE (of) and the third, and perhaps the most popular way, is by using Spanish possessive adjectives.
-In this grammar lesson, we will focus providing examples of sentences expressing possession in Spanish with possessive adjectives and the rules to use them appropriately.
-Comencemos…
+There are three different ways to talk about our possessions in Spanish.
+The first way is through possessive pronouns, the second is by using the preposition DE (of) and the third, and perhaps the most popular way, is by using Spanish possessive adjectives.
+In this grammar lesson, we will focus providing examples of sentences expressing possession with these words and explain the rules to use them appropriately.
+Let’s start…

 What are Spanish possessive adjectives?

-Spanish possessive adjectives or “Los adjetivos posesivos” are words that tell us to whom something belongs.
-They are words like MI (my), TU (yours) and so on, and can be used like this: “Ellos son mis padres” (they are my parents).
+Spanish possessive adjectives or “Los adjetivos posesivos” are words that tell us who owns something.
+They are words like MI (my), TU (yours) and so on, which can be used like this: “Ellos son mis padres” (they are my parents).
 The picture below sums up their basic features and how they must agree in number and gender with the noun they modify.

 Placement of Spanish possessive adjectives